 Optionally, clock inputs (including spare) can be AC coupled, but the default is a 0 Ohm resistor.

 Optionally, the clock inputs can be input protected but currently they are DNP.

-Presently, the spare ART output can be tied to the spare output to the L1DDC
+Presently, the spare ART IO can be tied to the spare L1DDC IO and to the FPGA.

 MiniSAS cables